Virginia Railway Express (VRE)

 Arlington County's use of Metro's Orange Line to spur redevelopment of the Rosslyn-Ballston corridor is a world-class case study of how smart growth can reduce traffic congestion, over a 20-year period.
 That corridor has demonstrated how co-locating housing and jobs (and providing mass transit services) can reduce Vehicle Miles Traveled (VMT) and increase land values dramatically.
 The redevelopment of Tysons, now underway, is the most obvious example of public-private commitment in Virginia to incentivize new residents to live near job centers, reducing the requirement to widen highways.

 Traditionally, expansion of transit is recommended as a smart growth tool to minimize commuter traffic on highways.
-The Silver Line is designed to encourage high-density, transit-oriented development even in the suburbs of Loudoun County - but the extension of VRE to Gainesville/Haymarket may spread sprawl further, rather than reflect smart growth principles.
+The Silver Line was designed to encourage high-density, transit-oriented development even in the suburbs of Loudoun County.
+Adding two-way service on VRE by trains throughout the day and on weekends could encourage dense development around high-capacity train stations, creating walkable live-work-play "activity centers" with transit service to other job centers.

-A station at Haymarket would increase pressure to shift the boundaries of the Rural Area in Prince William or alter zoning in that area to permit more development, and by extending VRE's "catchment area" west towards Warren County and southwest to Culpeper.
-As VRE notes:18
+In contrast, the proposed extension of VRE to Gainesville/Haymarket would have incentivized sprawl development deeper into Fauquier County.
+A station at Haymarket would increase pressure to shift the boundaries of the Rural Area designated in 1998 in Prince William or alter zoning in that area to permit more development.
+Extending VRE's "catchment area" west towards Warren County and southwest to Culpeper was not a "smart growth" strategy.

 Haymarket is the logical end of the line for VRE service.
 Immediately west of Haymarket lies the Rural Crescent of Prince William County, an area where the County's long-range plan and zoning prohibit dense development, and where the County is focused on protection of the environment and existing agricultural uses...